-The main class that you need in order to communicate with the spectrometer is: RgbSpectrometer which is a descendant of the ExtendedSpectrometer class, which is a descendant of the Spectrometer class, which is a descendant of the Device class.
+which is a descendant of the CalibratedSpectrometer class, which is a descendant of the Spectrometer class, which is a descendant of the Device class.

 The Device class includes basic features used by all kinds of measurement and control devices.
 Spectrometer is a base class for a simple spectrometer.
-ExtendedSpectrometer is a base class for a spectrometer with more features.
-RgbSpectrometer implements all the features specified in the abstract base classes in order to control a Qmini spectrometer.
+CalibratedSpectrometer is a base class for a spectrometer that supports preprocessing of the spectra.
+Qseries implements all the features specified in the abstract base classes in order to control a Qmini spectrometer.

-The library also includes the SimulatedSpectrometer class, that may be used instead of RgbSpectrometer to test your software in case you don't have a real device available, just like choosing "Simulated Spectrometer" in Waves.
-However, this class is currently only a descendant of the Spectrometer class and does not support the additional features in ExtendedSpectrometer.
+The library also includes the SimulatedSpectrometer class, that may be used instead of Qseries to test your software in case you don't have a real device available, just like choosing "Simulated Spectrometer" in Waves.